Episode Metadata

 Title*

-The title of the episode should be clear and concise.
+The title of the episode/track should be clear and concise.

-You should not repeat the podcast's name in the episode title.
+You should not repeat the feed's name in the episode/track title.
 Also, some platforms, such as Apple Podcasts, discourage you from repeating season number or episode number in the title; however, many popular podcasters do just that, so who are we to tell you!

 Cover art

-You may include a custom cover art for the episode.
-These are square images that are shown in podcatchers when users listen to your podcast.
+You may include a custom cover art for the episode/track.
+These are square images that are shown in podcatchers when users listen to your podcast/album/audiobook.
 The cover art should:

 If you need inspiration, take a look at episode cover arts of the top podcasts.

-In many podcatchers, this will be presented as “show notes.”
-You can tell the listeners what the episode is about, add useful links, call to action, etc. If you wish to include hyperlinks or other type of text formatting, consider using Markdown.
+You can tell the listeners what the episode/track is about, add useful links, call to action, etc.

-These may influence how your episodes are ordered in podcatchers.
+These may influence how your episodes/tracks are ordered in podcatchers.
 If your podcast is of the “serial” type, you will be required to specify the episode number.

 Explicit content?*